baigel2/discipline100/index.md

 The 100 days will start Saturday the 3rd of May 2025 and if all goes well will end on Monday 11th August 2025.

+* If I break any of the rules even once, the 100 days restart.
+* If I miss any of the daily non negotiables (DNN's) even once without good reason, the 100 days restart.
+* Each month on payday I must set my budget.
+If payday coincides with a gym day then that days gym session will be moved to another day.
+* Once a week I will plan what to meal prep for the following week.
+(Only dinner needs to be prepped as breakfast and lunch are easy enough to make each day.)

 **Paydays between now and then:**

 * Monday 5.5.25